Manchester derby can turn into a virtual coronation for City | Sports-Games

 Second-place United, meanwhile, has won just two of its eight league matches in that time and its attacking game has sputtered to a halt, the last three matches played by Ole Gunnar Solskjaer's side finishing 0-0.

-Squad strength, and the respective managers' utilization of it, has played a key role.
+Squad strength, and the respective managers' utilization of it, have played a key role.

 United's players, to put it bluntly, look shot after playing games every three or four days since the start of the season owing to their involvement in the Europa League and going deep in both domestic cup competitions.